Mariana plate: Geological history

-Defining Features
+Defining features

-As the Pacific Plate subducts beneath the Mariana Plate, it creates a trench.
+As the Pacific plate subducts beneath the Mariana plate, it creates a trench.
 This is the Mariana Trench, and it is the deepest trench in the world.
-Another result from this subduction are the Mariana Islands.
+Another result of this subduction is the Mariana Islands.
 These are formed from dehydration of the subducting, old oceanic crust creates melt, and the melt rises to the surface through a volcano.
 This volcanism has been occurring for almost 50 million years.
 The rock type in the area is volcaniclastic sediments on top of igneous rocks.
 The source of these rocks are from crustal spreading.

-Just off the eastern coast of Mariana there are big seamounts made of serpentinized periodite.
+Just off the eastern coast of Mariana there are big seamounts made of serpentinized periodic.
 They are formed from mud volcanism.
-The composition for the seamounts differ in the Izu–Ogasawara Trench and Mariana systems which indicates regional changes in geology.
+The composition for the seamounts differs in the Izu–Ogasawara Trench and Mariana systems which indicate regional changes in geology.